ABOUT THE OLIVE AND THE SEA

 It is with these in mind that The Olive and The Sea came to be.
 The reference to the olive coming from the olive oil, which is paramount to Greek cooking; and the sea invoking the mediterranean climate and the richness of the soil in the Peloponnese.

-And so, I hope this blog will provide a window into the wonders of Greek cooking, the importance of good ingredients, the joys of home gardening, and the fun of food and travel.
+And so, I hope this blog will provide a window into the wonders of Greek cuisine, the importance of good ingredients, the joys of home gardening, and the fun of food and travel.

 Cheers!